 And I want that for you too, whether you use my planner or not!

 Okay, if you are any kind of writer at all, you know that the insanity thing is never far away (tortured artist and all).
-But the death thing, that is holdover from a time when our occupations could kill us.
+But feeling like you could DIE from blogging thing, that is holdover from a time when our occupations could kill us.
 Say you were a hunter in dinosaur times, something could eat you.

 But now you are a cushy writer and nothing is going to kill you!
 But part of your lizard brain doesn’t know that.
 It thinks that you will DIE if you have to plan out your writing or that you will DIE if you don’t get that blog posted today.